frouo/lembot-public-website/blog/[21-05-10] welcome.md

 ---
 head:
-  title: "Hello World - Lembot Blog"
+  title: "Welcome - Lembot Blog"
   description: "Discover the lembot identity card.
 What is lembot, the motivations behind it, why we decide to build lembot and the long term vision."
 card:
-  title: "Hello World"
+  title: "Welcome"
   description: "Discover the lembot identity card.
 What is lembot, the motivations behind it, why we decide to build lembot and the long term vision."
 coverUrl: "https://images.unsplash.com/photo-1550432163-9cb326104944"
 emoji: "👋"